muratk3n/thirdwave/en/README.md

 decaying system a slap on the back / "success" / wealth might not always indicate value.
 Fictional character Gordon Gekko was successful, but was he useful?

 ---

+I've had cases with notebooks when keyboard repair too bothersome, whole comp had to be replaced.
+This way u cld simply replace the external keyboard.

+---

+They sell portable monitors too, plugs right into RPi.. so u cld even replace notebook for daily work.
+Rpi , keyboard, monitor all become seperate, and seperately replaceable.

+---